 The LBP's job is narrow but important: set a fair, market-discovered reference price ahead of the public sale.
 It is not the sale itself.

 Sequencing matters here.
-The LBP on 2026-10-01 discovers price.
-The public sale and secondary trading on ProofDEX open on 2026-11-01, subject to VARA authorization - with a 30-day post-purchase hold and a 10%-per-72-hours sell cap to protect the market.
+The LBP before the public sale discovers price.
+The public sale and secondary trading on ProofDEX open on 2026-11-01, once licensing and counsel's opinion are in place - with a 30-day post-purchase hold and a 10%-per-72-hours sell cap to protect the market.
 Before 2026-11-01 there is no listing and no trading.
-VARA framing is a design target, not an approval, and nothing here is investment advice.
+No regulatory approval is claimed or held for JIL.ai; nothing here is investment advice.
 See the full sequence on the roadmap.